-On average, West Highland White Terriers are estimated to live about 12 to 16 years.
-Unfortunately, this breed carries with it a host of predispositions to health conditions that can affect her quality of life.
+On average, West Highland White Terriers live about 12 to 16 years.
+Unfortunately, this breed carries with it a host of predispositions to health issues that can affect his quality of life.

-Abdominal hernias are one such condition, as is a disease known as Craniomandibular osteopathy, a.k.a. “lion jaw”.
-This is also called the “Westie jaw,” and it is typically found in dogs under a year old.
-This condition makes it difficult for the pup to chew and swallow food.
+Abdominal hernias are one such condition, as is a disease known as Craniomandibular osteopathy, a.k.a. “lion jaw” or “Westie jaw”.
+This condition typically occurs in dogs under a year old and makes it difficult for the pup to chew and swallow food.

-A test can be done to diagnose this condition, and it often reaches its peak by the time the dog turns one year old, sometimes even regressing.
-Unfortunately, if it does not, euthanasia may be your only option.
+A test can diagnose this condition, and it often reaches its peak by the time the dog turns one year old.
+Sometimes it even regresses.
+Unfortunately, if it does not regress, euthanasia may be your only option.